-During the period of extended MA, the family is required to file one (1) report due in the seventh (7th) month of extended MA.
+During the period of extended MA, the family is required to file two (2) reports due in the seventh (7th) and thirteenth (13th) months of extended MA.

-The report is filed in the seventh month of extended MA coverage and is an accounting of the family's total earnings and necessary childcare expenses incurred during month six (6) of extended Medical Assistance.
+The first report is filed in the seventh month of extended MA coverage and is an accounting of the family's total earnings and necessary child care expenses incurred during month six (6) of extended Medical Assistance.